Compliance & Policy

 Alaska: For employees that don’t already have at least 2 consecutive hours off duty when the polls are open on Election Day, employers are required to provide paid voting leave and allow as much time off as is reasonably necessary for employees to vote.
 The early voting window can differ in different districts but 15 days prior to Election Day is the norm.

-Arizona: Employers in Arizona must provide employees with up to 3 hours of paid leave if they do not already have 3 hours in row when they are not scheduled to work on Election Day during when the polls are open.
-Employees must apply for voting leave in advance of Election Day, and employers can specify the hours on Election Day when employee’s utilize their voting leave, and employees.
-The early voting period in Arizona is different in different areas but begins about 15 days before Election Day in most districts.
+Arizona: Employers in Arizona must provide employees with up to 3 hours of paid leave if they do not already have 3 hours in a row when they are not scheduled to work when polls are open on Election Day.
+Employees must apply for voting leave in advance of Election Day, and employers can specify the hours on Election Day when employee’s utilize their voting leave.
+The early voting period in Arizona varies by location but begins about 15 days before Election Day in most districts.

-California: Employees who give their employer at least 2 working days notice of their intent to take time off work in order to vote are allowed up to 2 hours of paid voting leave at either the beginning or end of a shift, which combined with voting hours before/after the shift provide sufficient time for an employee to vote.
+California: Employees who give their employer at least 2 working days notice of their intent to take time off work in order to vote are allowed up to 2 hours of paid voting leave at either the beginning or end of a shift.
+Employers must provide enough leave so that when it is combined with voting hours before/after the shift, employees will have sufficient time to vote.
 Although there is some variation from one county to the next, in general early voting in California begins 29 days before Election Day.

 Colorado: Employees that request voting leave and who do not already have 3 consecutive non-working hours during which the polls are open are entitled to paid voting leave.
 Employees can request that leave be at either the beginning or end of their shift, but employers can determine when leave is granted.
 Early voting begins in-person 15 days before Election Day in general, though there may be some variance between counties.